rhyswynne/list-latest-tagged-posts/list-latest-tagged-posts/readme.txt

 * limit - the amount of posts to show - defaults to all posts.

 == Changelog ==

+= 1.0.1 =
+* Fixed an issue that caused the limit functionality not work.
+* Found out about get_the_title_attribute(), used it.

+Time Taken: 10 minutes.

 = 1.0 =
 * First Release